deefifofun/prints_charming/README.md

 # Print all the styles in the styles dictionary with it's name to the right of it.
 # As you can see most of the styles are named after the foreground color, but you can edit the styles and name them whatever you want!
-# You can supply your own styles dictionary as an arg in the init method as I have done here, but if you don't this is also the default.
+# You can optionally supply your own styles dictionary as an arg in the init method as I have done here, but if you don't this is also the default.
 cp.print("##############################################################################################", color="yellow")
 cp.print("#### Print all the styles in the styles dictionary each with it's name to the right of it.", color="yellow") cp.print("#### As you can see most of the styles in this example are named after the foreground color.", color="yellow")